Edinburgh-University-String-Orchestra/euso-website/content/pages/join.md

 We welcome students from every faculty, as well as non-students.

-Usually, we would be at the September EUSA Frehers' Fair at Pleasance.
+Usually, we would be at the September EUSA Freshers' Fair at Pleasance.
 However, the fair is most likely not going to happen this year.
 We are making plans on online auditions, so [stay tuned](/newsletter/).

 If you are interested in joining EUSO, please [contact](/contact/) the president about an audition.
 Please include your name, instrument and playing experience, and we will arrange a time for the auditions.